Gift Baskets are available!

 “The first supermarket supposedly appeared on the American landscape in 1946.
 That is not very long ago.
 Until then, where was all the food?
 Dear folks, the food was in homes, gardens, local fields, and forests.
 It was near kitchens, near tables, near bedsides.
 It was in the pantry, the cellar, the backyard.”

 ― Joel Salatin, Folks, This Ain't Normal: A Farmer's Advice for Happier Hens, Healthier People, and a Better World

 This spectacular replica of the original barn is the perfect venue for your event.
 The barn was restored by a wonderful Amish company and the workmanship and care they bestowed is evident immediately when you separate the huge barn doors.

 This farm was originally part of the “Hawk Farm” purchased by Joseph Hawk in 1819 for $3,420, a tidy sum in those days.
 We acquired the property in 2004 and meticulously restored and renovated the two stone buildings in 2005-2006.
 The month of acquisition housed a blue moon, hence the farm’s name.

 Today, one would describe our farm as a small family farm, situated on 17 acres providing just about everything a farm family could want: pastures, orchard, hay fields, woodlands, fresh water springs and outbuildings.
 We have worked hard since 2004 to restore the farm to its natural beauty and capability.
 It is a labor of love that we wish to share.

 You will find us in the summer at the Holland Township Farmers Market.
 This quaint market, located at the Holland Township Fire House on Rt.
 519 (at Andersen Rd), is small and the vendors are REALLY local.

-The market is open beginning mid-June through September on Saturdays from 9am – 1pm.
+The market is open from June through mid-September on Saturdays from 9am to 1pm.
 All of our products will be on sale as seasonally available.